An easy, delicious recipe for Keto Blueberry Pie that features fresh blueberry filling and has a double crust.

 When we indulge in some extra berries or say sweet potatoes we will blunt the carb load by supplementing.

-- 1 cup (2 sticks of butter melted and cooled)
+- 1 cup of unsalted butter melted and cooled

 - 4 large eggs

 - ½ teaspoon sea salt

 Keto Blueberry Pie Filling Ingredients

 - 1 ½ cups of fresh blueberries